 But the question remained: why had BlogHer allowed disposable plastic plates at the conference when in previous years they had been so concerned about reducing waste?
 And these plates were not even collected back for recycling but thrown in the trash!
 There must have been some mistake.
 Before posting a big fat rant on this blog, as I have in the past, I decided to contact the organizers and find out why and how the plastic plate decision was made.
 I also emailed the women of the Green Moms Blog Carnival, many of whom also emailed the BlogHer organizers to find out why plastic plates were used.

-Please check out Lori’s blog post and leave a comment thanking the BlogHer organizers for taking this step to ensure that future conferences at the San Diego Convention Center generate less waste.
+Please thank the BlogHer organizers for taking this step to ensure that future conferences at the San Diego Convention Center generate less waste.
 Hopefully, many lessons have been learned: the importance of very clear communication when planning an event, the importance of speaking up about wasteful practices, and for me, the importance of being prepared at all times.

 I’d love to hear some of your stories about speaking up when it might have been difficult and getting unexpected positive results.
 Please leave your comments.
 While I’m not blogging much this month, I do read them all, and they encourage me in my work.
 You can also participate on the Plastic-Free Discussion Forum, where a few great conversations have been taking place.